 Months of entry

-The Science: Physics one-year PGDipEd (QTS) course is structured to develop a deep understanding of the pedagogy and didactics of Physics, grounded in practical competence in classrooms.
-You will be challenged to develop informed and justified decisions about how you approach your teaching, in order to enable you to continue to develop over your career.
-You will be expected to develop these insights, although in less depth, across all facets of the sciences.
+On our programme you will be challenged to develop informed and justified decisions about how you approach your teaching, in order to enable you to continue to develop over your career.

-Once you have completed your PGDipEd and successfully passed your induction year, you may return to study with us on a part-time basis to complete your Masters in Teaching Studies.
-Additionally, the School also offers a number of specialised Professional Development programmes which will enable you to further develop your career.
+On successful completion of your Physics PGDipEd and your NQT year, you may return to study with us on a part-time basis to complete your Masters in Teaching Studies.

 Qualification, course duration and attendance options